-Payments Available to: Parental Leave Pay (page 10) reginiente with a newbern er newb Newborn Supplement and Newborn Upfront Payment (page 4) recipients with a newborn or newly adopted child.
+Payments Available to: Parental Leave Pay (page 10) racinianta with a nawbarn or nawly Newborn Supplement and Newborn Upfront Payment (page 4) recipients with a newborn or new adopted child.
 Parenting Payment (page 12) recipients with principal care of a young child.
 Child Care Subsidy (page 7) recipients with a child in approved child care.
 Rent Assistance (page 38) recipients renting in the private rental market or community housing.
 Go to servicesaustralia.gov.au/rentassistance for more information about eligibility and related rules.